What Are OKRs? 2023 Guide to Objectives and Key Results

 Take a look below to see three incredible benefits of OKRs.

 The point of the OKR framework is to set goals and guide the way to achieve those goals.
 It gives companies a game plan and a process for how to reach these goals.

 When you set digital marketing OKRs, you keep your department focused.
 They know exactly what objective to achieve and when to achieve it.
 There are set deadlines that your team needs to meet, which helps them prioritize their time better.

 Focused teams are more productive.
 Your employees will be more engaged in their work, which will lead to better results for your campaigns.
 When teams is focused, they have an easier time achieving goals.

 2. Provide a roadmap for achieving goals

-When you set goals, you want your team to be able to achieve them.
-OKRs help nudge your team towards completing these goals.
+When you set goals, you want your company to be able to achieve them.
+OKRs help nudge your teams towards completing these goals.